tymyrddin/tymyrddin.github.io/_pages/about.md

 ---
+title: "About"
+layout: splash
 permalink: /about/
-title: "About"
-excerpt: "Past and future."
+hidden: true
 last_modified_at: 2021-02-05T20:54:41-05:00
 header:
   overlay_color: "#000"